Mitchuu/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1. Don't swap horses in crossing a stream - Write a function that swaps the values of two integers.

-2. This report, by its very length, defends itself against the risk of being read
+2. This report, by its very length, defends itself against the risk of being read.

+3. I do not fear computers.
+I fear the lack of them.